blobotic/notes_public/psychology/1_history_and_approaches.md

 	- Descartes: some ideas are innate
 	- Charles Darwin's theory of natural selection
 - evolutionary psychology: focuses on how humans are alike because of common biology and evolutionary history
-- behavior genetics: how do we individually differ becaues of our differing genes and environments
+- behavior genetics: how do we individually differ because of our differing genes and environments

 #### Cross-Cultural and Gender Psychology
 - culture (shared ideas and behaviors that one generation passes on to the next) matters
 	- shapes behavior
-- same underlying processes guide people everywhere becaues of shared biological heritage
+- same underlying processes guide people everywhere because of shared biological heritage
 	- learning disorders: same brain malfunction
 	- all language share deep principles of grammar, body language
 	- loneliness spurred by shyness, low self-esteem, and being unmarried
 - gender differences in what we dream, how we express and detect emotions, etc

 #### Positive Psychology
-- postiive psychology: research on human flourishing rather than a focus on diseases/troubles/challenges
+- positive psychology: research on human flourishing rather than a focus on diseases/troubles/challenges

 ### The Biopsychosocial Approach and Psychology's Theoretical Perspectives